jwplayer/jwplayer-documentation/docs/api/api_ref.md

 |----|--------|---|
 | controls | New state of the controls.  | Boolean |

-##jwplayer().on('displayClick')
+###jwplayer().on('displayClick')

 Fired when a user clicks the video display.
 Especially useful for wiring your own controls when the built-in ones are disabled.
-Note the default click action (toggling play/pause) will still occur if controls are enabled.
+####Note: The default click action (toggling play/pause) will still occur if controls are enabled.

 <table>
   <tr>